4WD MODIFICATIONS - SUSPENSION & BRAKES

 The rod guide area of the Tough Dogs is particularly robust as this photo shows.

-Preliminary testing indicated those guesses were pretty right, but we need a longer trip, on varying road and track surfaces, to check out the optimum settings and that will be happening during 2020.
+Preliminary testing indicated those guesses were pretty right, but we need a longer trip, on varying road and track surfaces, to check out the optimum settings and that happened during 2020.